 **Hypothesis 1**.
 In a first step, we wanted to display exploratively the course of HR during the entire study.
 Additionally, we presumed the highest mean HR in the (2) teaching phase and lower mean values in all other phases (**Hypothesis 1a**).
 Moreover, we expected an increase in HR in the (1) pre-teaching phase as the first phase and a decrease in the following phases (**Hypothesis 1b**).

 **Hypothesis 2**.
-We statistically predicted the subjects’ standardized mean HR for the (2) teaching, the (3) post-teaching, the (4) interview and the (5) end phase with teaching experience.
-We expected a lower HR in teachers with more teaching experience for the four phases (**Hypothesis 2a**).
-According to the relationship between physiological arousal and cognitive appraisal, we controlled for shared variance with the self-reported data.
-We expected for the four phases that teachers who reported that they felt disrupted by disruptions would have higher standardized mean HR (**Hypotheses 2b**).
+We statistically predicted the subjects’ standardized mean HR for the (2) teaching, the (3) post-teaching, the (4) interview and the (5) end phase with teaching experience and self-repoted data on ….
+With respect to teaching experience, we expected a lower HR in teachers with more teaching experience (**Hypothesis 2a**).
+Concerning the …, we expected higher HR values for teachers who felt more disrupted (**Hypotheses 2b**).
 In contrast, individuals with high confidence in dealing with disruptions would have a lower standardized mean HR in the four phases (**Hypothesis 2c**).
-When considering the three predictors in concert and controlling for their common variance, we expected teaching experience and self-report data to remain substantial predictors (**Hypothesis 2d**).
+When considering the three predictors in concert we expected teaching experience and self-reported data to remain substantial predictors (**Hypothesis 2d**).

 # Method